Amanda Bynes charged with driving on suspended license

 She was also charged earlier this year with driving under the influence when she hit a police car in April and will attend a pretrial hearing on October 29.

-The actress has been involved in a string of minor car accidents and violations in and around Los Angeles in the last six months, and incidents of bizarre behaviour.
+The actress has been involved in a string of minor car accidents and violations in and around Los Angeles in the last six months, and incidents of bizarre behavior.

 Paparazzi who have been trailing her every move for weeks reported that she locked herself in the dressing room of a Hollywood clothing store for two hours last week, according to TMZ.com.